matteobutano/optimal_crowds/README.md

 ## CREATE YOUR ROOM 🔨

 In the 'rooms' folder, you will place the .json files containing all the information about the configurations you wish to simulate.
-You can move the 'room_test.json' file from this repo to your 'rooms' folder and modify it.
+Place the [room_test.json](https://github.com/matteobutano/optimal_crowds/files/13188368/room_test.json) file into your 'rooms' folder and modify it.
 The main elements of the room configuration file are:
 - **room_legth** and **room_height**: the extension along the x and y axes of the simulation room
 - **initial_boxes**: telling the rectagular regions of the simulation room we initialize the agents.
 Each box is an array telling in order: the rectangle's center's x coordinate, y coordinate, horizontal width, vertical width, the value of the average density in the initial box, measured in ped/m² and all the targets of agents spawned in that box.
 Agents will reach one of the listed target depending on the strategy given by the HJB solution
 - **targets**: the target areas of pedestrians' motion.
 Each door is an array telling in order: the door's center's x coordinate, y coordinate, horizontal width, vertical width